copsTvFan/cops-episode-guide/guide.md

   put out on Pennsylvania and Central to see who takes it.
 They even let the air out of the front tire so they can't ride away.
 Traditionally they jump off the bike and run, so expect a foot pursuit.
 Officer Nick Carter is in on the sting.
-Broward County FL -- An officer questions three suspects about an attempted bicycle theft, but one says he is innocent because he has a wooden leg.
+- Broward County, FL -- An officer questions three suspects about an attempted bicycle theft, but one says he is innocent because he has a wooden leg.
 An officer is forced to shoot a suspect in the leg; a suspect unknowingly picks up a transvestite in Las Vegas, NV.